Cloud9: 2020

+2021

-On January 12, 2021, TenZ, stepped down from the competitive scene to pursue content creation (while remaining as part of Cloud9).
+On January 12, 2021, TenZ stepped down from the competitive scene to pursue content creation (while remaining as part of Cloud9).

-In the same month Cloud9 Blue sign players Nathan "leaf" Orf from Chaos Esports Club's CS:GO Division and Son "xeta" Seon-ho from their former Korean team "Cloud9 Korea" as well as signing head coach Yoon "Autumn" Eu-teum and Manager Robin Lee On February 5, 2021, Michael "poiz" Possis joins as the 6th player of the team.
-On March 11, 2021, TenZ is loaned to Sentinels for Masters Stage 1 in replacement of suspended player, Sinatraa.
+In the same month, Cloud9 Blue sign players Nathan "leaf" Orf from Chaos Esports Club's CS:GO division, and Son "xeta" Seon-ho from their former Korean team "Cloud9 Korea", as well as head coach Yoon "Autumn" Eu-teum and Manager Robin Lee.
+On February 5, 2021, Michael "poiz" Possis joins as the 6th player of the team.
+On March 11, 2021, TenZ is loaned to Sentinels for Masters Stage 1 in replacement of suspended player, sinatraa.
 On March 16, 2021, Daniel "vice" Kim parts ways with the team.
 On April 16, 2021, Skyler "Relyks" Weaver parts ways with the team.
 On April 19, 2021, Cloud9 transfers Ricky "floppy" Kemery and Erick "Xeppaa" Bach from their CS:GO division.
 On June 1, 2021, TenZ, who was previously on loan from Cloud9 Blue, is acquired by Sentinels.
 On March 13, 2021, Cloud9 Blue acquire Anthony "vanity" Malaspina from Version1.
 On September 10, 2021, floppy, parts ways with the team.
 On October 19, 2021, poiz is transferred to their Academy team.
 After failing to qualify for Masters Reykjavík in stage 2 and Masters Berlin in stage 3 they would qualify for the 2021 Valorant Champions in the North American Last Chance Qualifier beating Rise 3–0.
 At the Valorant Champions 2021 they would be put into Group D with FNATIC, Vision Strikers and FULL SENSE, they would make it out of the group stage 2-1 before losing to Team Liquid in the quarterfinals.

+2022

 On May 15, 2022, Cloud9 traded xeta and Autumn to T1 for Rahul "curry" Nemani.
 Later on May 26, Cloud9 would sign assistant coach Joshua "m1cks" Micks.
+In VCT NA Stage 1: Challengers, Cloud9 narrowly missed out on Masters Reykjavik, placing third after losing to The Guard 0-3 in the lower final.
+Stage 2 did not fare well for them either, as this time they failed to qualify to playoffs.
+Cloud9 were given a chance to qualify for VCT Champions 2022 through the VCT NA Last Chance Qualifier, however failed to do so as their season ended in a 0-2 loss to 100 Thieves.

+Following the end of the 2022 season, Cloud9 were accepted into the partnership league as one of the ten teams representing VCT Americas.
+They announced their new roster consisting of core members vanity, leaf, and Xeppaa, and acquired Jordan "Zellsis" Montemurro who recently competed under Sentinels, OpTic Gaming superstar Jaccob "yay" Whiteaker, head coach Matthew "mCe" Elmore, and Mateja "qpert" Mijovic as substitute.
+With the signing of yay, the highest rated player in 2022, Cloud9 were considered by many to be a "superteam" and were expected to perform strongly in the 2023 season.